-Figure 1.
-The novel SARS-CoV-2 position within the viral taxonomy genome contains nine genes coding for structural proteins, with the most important being surface (spike, S), membrane (M), envelope (E), and nucleocapsid (N) proteins.
+The first two thirds of the genome correspond to a single ORF1ab gene, coding for the polyprotein which is cleaved into 16 non-structural viral proteins.
+The last third of the genome contains nine genes coding for structural proteins, with the most important being surface (spike, S), membrane (M), envelope (E) and nucleocapsid (N) proteins.
 Structural proteins aid in the assembly and release of new copies of the virus.
 The M and E proteins are involved in the formation of the viral envelope, while the N protein forms a helical ribonucleocapsid complex with the RNA and interacts with viral membrane proteins during pathogen assembly.
-Accessory genes (3a, 3b, 6, 7a, 7b, 8, 9b, 9c, and 10) present short bits of genome [7, 8].
+Accessory genes (3a, 3b, 6, 7a, 7b, 8, 9b, 9c and 10) present short bits of genome [7, 8].
 They are clustered within the structural genes and help the virus to evade the immune system (Figure 2).